Lindbom/SnakeDeepRL/README.md

-# Snake_deep_rf
+# Snake Deep
-Using deep reinforcement learning to play the game snake
+A small project to showcase the use of Reinforcement Learning and visualising Neural Networks.